Astana International Financial Centre

 The Astana International Financial Centre (AIFC) is a financial hub in Astana, Kazakhstan that officially launched on July 5, 2018.

-The Constitutional Statute "On the Astana International Financial Centre" approved on 7 December 2015 provides a legal framework for the functioning of the AIFC as well as a favourable environment for its participants.
+The Constitutional Statute "On the Astana International Financial Centre" approved on 7 December 2015 provides a legal framework for the functioning of the AIFC as well as a favorable environment for its participants.

 History

-Nursultan Nazarbayev announced the “100 Concrete Steps” Plan of the Nation to implement the five institutional reforms, designed to provide a strong national platform needed to achieve country's ambition of joining the top 30 developed countries by 2050.
+Nursultan Nazarbayev announced the "100 Concrete Steps" Plan of the Nation to implement the five institutional reforms, designed to provide a strong national platform needed to achieve country's ambition of joining the top 30 developed countries by 2050.
 As part of the Plan of the Nation, the AIFC was established with a special legal status to be based on the EXPO-2017 International Specialized Exhibition infrastructure.

-The Astana International Financial Centre is a part of the Belt and Road Initiative's financial infrastructure.
-It increases financial connectivity among Central Asia, China, Russia, and the Arab world.
+The Astana International Financial Centre is a part of the Belt and Road Initiative's financial infrastructure, with the aim to increase financial connectivity among Central Asia, China, Russia, and the Arab world.

-As of June 2025, over 4 000 companies are registered with AIFC, including leading financial firms, global service providers, cryptocurrency exchanges, venture capital companies and regional development banks.
-Prominent firms such as KPMG, EY, PwC, Deloitte, Binance, Bybit, Most Ventures, Amicorp, China Construction Bank Corporation, and China Development Bank are part of the AIFC’s ecosystem.
+As of June 2025, over 4000 companies are registered with AIFC, including financial firms, global service providers, cryptocurrency exchanges, venture capital companies and regional development banks.
+Prominent firms such as KPMG, EY, PwC, Deloitte, Binance, Bybit, Most Ventures, Amicorp, China Construction Bank Corporation, and China Development Bank are part of the AIFC's ecosystem.

 AIFC bodies

 AIFC Management Council

 It is a supreme authority that includes high-profile leaders of global financial corporations and is chaired by the President of Kazakhstan.
-The main objectives of the Management Council include the determination of the strategic directions for the AIFC development and the assistance in the development of the favourable conditions for the formation of a leading financial centre.
+The main objectives of the Management Council include the determination of the strategic directions for the AIFC development and the assistance in the development of the favorable conditions for the formation of a leading financial centre.
 AIFC Development strategy was determined by the Management Council during its first meeting on 26 May 2016.

 AIFC Authority

-The AIFC Authority was established on 28 December 2015 and is responsible for the development of the overall strategic plan, promotion of the AIFC in the global markets, attraction of the potential participants to the AIFC.
+The AIFC Authority was established on 28 December 2015 and is responsible for the promotion of the AIFC in the global markets and the attraction of the potential participants to the AIFC.